ReinProject/python-rein/README.md

 Like with the primary payment, a user is prompted for a signed mediator payment if they are a job creator accepting a delivery or they are the mediator resolving a dispute.

+## Developer Notes

+To generate or update pot files for translation, run the following from the root of the repo:

+    xgettext.pl rein/cli.py rein/lib/*.py

 ## Testing

 To help test, download and run [a server](https://github.com/ReinProject/causeway) locally.
 Run `rein testnet true`, then `rein setup`.
 You can use the address/key pairs on [this sheet](https://docs.google.com/spreadsheets/d/1IRDvu-24LCDOTM1B3lwW9cfQM-zSCK1eds5Sb4QhpWY/edit#gid=691104568) for convenience to setup Alice, Bob, and Charlie with the right keys/identities.